 Broken Christmas Baubles: Red, Gold and Silver

 Beauty can be found in unexpected places.
-And sometimes it takes a little effort to really see that beauty.
+Even in broken Christmas baubles, left by a sloppy neighbour.
+Sometimes it just takes a little effort to really see that beauty.

 It started with a somewhat peculiar action of a fellow inhabitant of my apartment complex (which I recently started referring to as the 3Develop Tower).
 A few weeks ago this person had used the emergency stairwell to get rid of his or her Christmas tree.
 A little bit late, indeed; February was well on its way.